Water leaders to meet in Tokyo to shape our water future

 IWA World Water Congress & Exhibition – 16 -21 September, 2018, Tokyo, Japan

-The Hague, 25 April 2018 – Water leaders will meet in Tokyo, Japan, 16-21 September 2018 to debate and define new solutions to tackle the global water crisis.
+The Hague, The Netherlands, 25 April 2018 – Water leaders will meet in Tokyo, Japan, 16-21 September 2018 to debate and define new solutions to tackle the global water crisis.
 Water scarcity, increasingly impacted by climate change, floods and droughts, coupled with threats from pollution and growing demand for water, are some of the top risks facing the world today.
 These are risks of high impact and high likelihood affecting global supply chains, regional stability and economic performance.

 The IWA World Water Congress & Exhibition 2018, is the leading global event to address these challenges.
 The Congress & Exhibition showcase revolutionary applications of big data, artificial intelligence and the Internet of Things on the development of a smart water sector; urban design approaches to reduce flood risks, protect the quality of water resources and enhance the liveability of our cities; and inspirational examples from around the world from those leading the change.